 What does passion fruit juice taste like

 Passion fruit juice has a floral, tangy, citrus-like taste that has a slightly bitter aftertaste.
-When sweetened, the juice tastes pleasant, floral and reminiscent of tropical, exotic fruity flavors.
+When sweetened, the juice tastes pleasant, floral and reminiscent of tropical, exotic fruity flavors like guava and pineapple.

 How to make passion fruit juice